MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     >[!NOTE]
     >You might want to consider reducing the texture size depending on the platform you're targeting.

-## Export 3D model
+## Export the 3D model

-Now that we have created a 3D model that meets are performance and fidelity needs we can export it to the .glb format for use in Microsoft Dynamics 365 Mixed Reality applications.
+The final step is to convert the model to a GLB file format so you can use it in Dynamics 365 mixed-reality applications.

-1. Navigate to **File** > **Export** > **Export Model** and choose a name and location for the 3D model.
+1. On the **File** menu, select **Export**, select **Export Model**, and then choose a name and location for the 3D model.

     ![File > Export > Export Model command](media/agisoft-20.PNG "File > Export > Export Model command")

-2. Select .glb as the export file type and click **Save**.
+2. Select **.glb** as the export file type, and then select **Save**.

     ![Save As dialog box](media/agisoft-21.PNG "Save As dialog box")

-3. This will open the **Export Model** settings menu.
-You can leave the majority of these options as default, but we suggest using .png for the texture.
+3. In the **Export Model** dialog box, select **.png** for the texture (recommended) and leave the other default values.

     ![Export Model settings](media/agisoft-22.PNG "Export Model settings")

-Congratulations, you have now created a high-fidelity 3D model from your photos using photogrammetry.
+    The model is done and ready to use in Dynamics 365 mixed-reality applications

     ![Finished model](media/agisoft-23.PNG "Finished model")

 ## View your 3D models in Microsoft Dynamics 365 Mixed Reality Applications

-Now that you have prepared your 3d models, you can use the following Microsoft Dynamics 365 experiences to view your 3d model in mixed reality:
+After preparing your 3D model, you can use it in the following applications:

 [Dynamics 365 Product Visualize](https://docs.microsoft.com/dynamics365/mixed-reality/product-visualize/admin-guide#add-a-model)